It’s my 3rd month in Kuala Lumpur and I thought I’d share with you guys what it’s like living here in Malaysia.

 As for the hours, I love how sunrises and sunsets are later compared to that in the Philippines.
 It’s still a bit dark at 7am, perfect for sleeping in, and light at 6-7pm, so I feel that there’s still much I can do after going home from work.

-Local businesses are thriving
+Local businesses are supported and thriving

 There is a lot of local businesses thriving in Malaysia.
 For someone who grew up with Western brands dominating the market or otherwise local brands that are part of a few successful chains, this is nothing short of amazing.